bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/slash.md

 Anyone can send a `submitDoubleSignEvidence` transaction to the `SlashIndicator` contract, specifying the following information:

-- **Header 1**: A header of BSC with a the validator's signed signature.
+- **Header 1**: A header of BSC with a validator's signed signature.
 - **Header 2**: Another header of BSC signed by the validator.
 The two headers have the same height.

 - The off-chain services monitor for double signing by validators by comparing the signatures and hashes of the blocks